-Channel Configuration: sets which channels will be functional, and whether they should be controlled independently or jointly.
-There are several options.

-➤ [Independent Channels: C1, C2, C3, C4]1: all channels will be functional, and will be controllable separately.
-The parameterisation of this option depends on each device.
-When selected, four checkboxes will appear to enable each channel separately.
+- Channel Configuration: sets which channels will be functional, and whether they should be controlled independently or jointly.
+There are several options. - Independent Channels: all channels will be functional, and will be controllable separately.
+The parameterisation of this option depends on each device: